whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Rights objection to utilitarianism_](/objections-to-utilitarianism/rights)

 According to commonsense morality and many non-utilitarian theories, there are certain _moral constraints_ you should never, or rarely, violate.
 These constraints are expressed in moral rules like “do not lie!” and “do not kill!”.
 These rules are intuitively very plausible.
 This presents a problem for utilitarianism.
-The reason for this is that utilitarianism not only specifies which outcomes are best⁠—those having the highest overall level of wellbeing⁠—but also says that it would be wrong to fail to realize these outcomes.
+The reason for this is that utilitarianism not only specifies which outcomes are best⁠—those having the highest overall level of well-being⁠—but also says that it would be wrong to fail to realize these outcomes.

 Sometimes, realizing the best outcome may require violating moral constraints⁠ against harming others⁠—that is, violating their rights.
 For example, suppose there were five people waiting for an organ transplant and that you could save their lives if you killed one other person to harvest their organs.
 Intuitively, we would regard this as wrong, but it seems that utilitarianism would regard this as morally required.